bittorrent/scraps/README.md

 `b2` will compile the library for you.
 You can also use `b2 install --prefix=myinstalldir` to install it, along with all of the dependencies that you did not provide during the configure step.

+### Other platforms

+Currently, only 'nix platforms are supported and only with clang and libc++.
+We have Travis builds for some of these but welcome pull requests for additional platform support.
+For help in building Scraps on your platform of choice, it may be helpful to explore the `scripts/ci` directory to determine how we do it.

 ## Issues & Requests

 If you discover an issue with security implications, we ask that you first disclose it privately by emailing any of the active BitTorrent contributors.